-- Make a referral via the HMIS system. - Attach the community case conference request form and supplemental documentation from the household record in HMIS. - CES will schedule a case conference upon review and approval of all required documentation. - Human Services Manager will respond to the request with the date and time of the meeting. - Submission of a case conference request does not guarantee an automatic community case conference meeting. - Community case conferences will be held directly following the Service Continuum committee meeting between 12:00pm -2:00pm, and alternating Thursdays from 10:00 a.m. - 12:00 p.m., unless otherwise scheduled. - During the community case conference, the case manager will complete the case conference summary form to outline the actions steps from the meeting. - If amenable to continued participation with services, the household and case manager will meet to review the expectations of the plan.
+- Make a referral via the HMIS system. - Upload the community case conference request form and supplemental documentation from the household record in HMIS. - CES will schedule a case conference upon review and approval of all required documentation. - Human Services Manager will respond to the request with the date and time of the meeting. - Submission of a case conference request does not guarantee an automatic community case conference meeting.

+- Community case conferences will be held directly following the Service Continuum committee meeting between 12:00pm -2:00pm, and the 3rd Thursday of each month.
+These meetings will be held virtually until we reconvene in person. - During the community case conference, the case manager will complete the case conference summary form to outline the actions steps from the meeting. - If amenable to continued participation with services, the household and case manager will meet to review the expectations of the plan.
 An updated housing plan with measurable objectives will be created and the household will sign and receive a copy.
-If the household is still not compliant with the updated housing plan, the household may be discharged from the program based on the date outlined in the case conference meeting, and notification sent to CES. - Households that are not doing well in complying with their housing plan, must have a community case conference through coordinated entry prior to shelter discharge.
+If the household is still not compliant with the updated housing plan, the household may be discharged from the program based on the date outlined in the case conference meeting, and notification sent to CES. - Households who are not in compliance with their housing plan are required to participate in a community case conference prior to shelter discharge. - Case manager will upload the case conference summary form in HMIS along with all supporting documents (i.e., internal case conferences, non-compliance letters, housing stabilization plans, behavior contracts, and etc.)